fdeblasio/pokeemerald-expansion/notes.md

         - Talonflame gets Blaze Kick
         - Alolan Raichu gets Rising Voltage
     - Some movesets get good moves that they don't have in EE that can be added:
+        - STAB:
             - Starmie gets Aqua Jet, Bulk Up, Liquidation, and Zen Headbutt
+            - Barbaracle gets Waterfall and Close Combat
+            - Wigglytuff gets Moonblast
+            - Grapploct gets Mach Punch
+        - Non-STAB:
             - Falinks gets Seed Bomb
-        - Barbaracle gets Waterfall and Close Combat
             - Eelektross gets Waterfall
             - Staraptor gets Bulk Up and Blaze Kick
             - Sceptile gets Earth Power
 - Abilities:
     - Update DynamicPower for Mega Sol
+        - Check DynamicType for examples (like Weather Ball)
 - Megas:
     - Starmie:
         - Make attacking stats more consistent?
 (Regular has 25 more SpA, Mega has 30 more SpA but actually more Atk from Huge Power)
     - Dragonite line:
         - Make attacking stats more consistent?
 (Regular has 34 more Atk, but Mega has 21 more SpA)
-    - Lucario Z:
-        - Could revert regular Mega stats back to be Physical since Z is Special
-            - Maybe wait to see how Zs are handled in main games
     - Zygarde:
         - Make attacking stats more consistent?
             - Regular forms have more Atk, but Mega has 146 more SpA